blltrx/sitemd/content/P-hotchoc.md

 like stage, but even more to cocoa-y and bitter for me (B)

 ### Kapow ('25-6)
-1: very pretty, perfect texture, but way too bitter and cocoa-y, not to my taste. very milky however (yay).(C-)
+Thorntons Arcade: very pretty, perfect texture, but way too bitter and cocoa-y, not to my taste. very milky however (yay).(C-)

-2: not sure why these ones were different, but they were sweet, could be richer, and had a lovely thicker texture (S-)
+The Calls: this one was very different, sweet, could be richer, and had a lovely thicker texture (S-)

 ### Prufrock Coffee ('25-09)
 very bitter, fancy in a way i do not like, good texture however (D+)